Builditluc/wiki-tui/README.md

 > Note: wiki-tui is still under active development and breaking changes can occur.
 Please always check the release notes before upgrading

-# Rewrite and the main branch

-wiki-tui is currently going through a complete rewrite (we're switching from cursive to ratatui).
-That means that the main branch is going to have an in-development and unfinished version of wiki-tui for the duration of the rewrite.
-Please keep that in mind when compiling from source.

-Since this is a fairly large change, there won't be new versions released until the rewrite is complete.

-> Feel free to try the development version out!

 <br>

 You can find the **installation instructions**, **configuration options**, **more preview images**, **a feature overview** and more on our website, [wiki-tui.net](https://wiki-tui.net/latest)